estyxx/madedotcom.github.io/posts/2017-06-18-monitoring-with-riemann-and-rsyslog-part-3.md

     - archive
 ---

-Back in December I said I was interested in replacing Logstash with Rsyslog [https://io.made.com/blog/rek-it/], but that we needed a Riemann module to cover some of our existing functionality.
+Back in December I said I was interested in replacing Logstash with [Rsyslog](./2016-11-24-rek-it.md), but that we needed a Riemann module to cover some of our existing functionality.
 Specifically we send metrics to Riemann from Logstash for three reasons: